hmredmond/auth0-token-generator-vscode-extension/readme.md

 - Sends credentials in the `Authorization: Basic <base64>` header
 - Required by some custom OAuth providers

+**3. Custom JWT**
+- For custom authentication APIs that use JWT-based authentication
+- Use this with **Custom Body Fields** to completely control the request structure
+- Ideal for proprietary authentication APIs that don't follow standard OAuth patterns
+- Credentials are still sent in request body, but labeled as "Client credentials for JWT authentication"

 **Dynamic Form Labels:**
-When you select "Basic Authentication Header" as the authentication method, the form automatically updates the field labels:
+The form automatically updates field labels based on your selected authentication method:
-- "Client ID" → "Username"
-- "Client Secret" → "Password"
+- **Basic Authentication Header**: "Client ID" → "Username", "Client Secret" → "Password"

-This helps clarify that in Basic Auth mode, these fields represent the username and password credentials rather than OAuth client credentials.
-The underlying functionality remains the same - the values are Base64-encoded and sent in the Authorization header.
+- **Custom JWT**: Help text updates to clarify these are for JWT authentication
+- **Credentials in Request Body**: Standard OAuth field labels

+This helps clarify the purpose of credential fields for different authentication types.
+The underlying functionality adapts to your selected method while maintaining secure credential handling.

 ### Custom Body Fields